tuxlin/roku-virtual-remote/README.md

 # roku-virtual-remote

+Control your Roku device with your computer and keyboard.

-tested with Python 3.6 only
+_tested with Python 3.6 and Firefox 59.0.2 only_

 ## Install
 Enable External Control on your Roku device before installing